 Two Factor Authentication is a more polished and flexible option.
 It includes support for the popular Google Authenticator app, QR code scanning and the ability to require specific roles to use the extra verification procedure.
 The premium version even offers integration for front-end logins, which is useful if you are running a membership site.

 This plugin adds 2FA to any login field, including the front end.
 But don’t let the name fool you – it works with more than just Google Authenticator.
-You can also use LastPass Authenticator, push notifications and security questions, among others.
+You can also use LastPass Authenticator, push notifications, and security questions, among others.
 In addition to the free version, there are premium versions and add-ons that offer more features.
-It also integrates with a number of popular plugins.
+It also integrates with many popular plugins.

 Keyy looks to pick up where the innovative Clef service left off.
 Clef (which is no longer with us) allowed users to login by scanning a pattern on their screen with their mobile device.
-Keyy does much the same thing and requires you to download an app in order to use the service.
-This eliminates the need for users to enter their password altogether, which could be a good thing.
-Just note that this plugin is in its early stages, so there may be a few “rough edges”.
+Keyy does much the same thing and requires you to download an app to use the service.
+This eliminates the need for users to enter their passwords altogether, which could be a good thing.
+Just note that this plugin is in its early stages, so there may be a few “rough edges.”

 Wordfence is one of the most-used security plugins out there and offers a full suite of different protections.
 But for our purposes, let’s talk about its two-factor feature.
 It’s now available in the free version of the plugin and has been completely revamped.
 Like others on this list, it supports TOPT-based authenticator apps, like Google Authenticator.
 There’s also an option to add RECAPTCHA to your login form as well.
 Also of note is the ability to require 2FA for specific user roles and allowing the system to remember devices for up to 30 days.